Chipotle Chicken TacosJump to Recipe

 I know that sounds kind of crazy, but some of the best tacos are cheese-less tacos.
 If done right, all you need is a flavorful, spicy filling with some light toppings and you’ll have some of the best tacos out there.

-Even though I’ve made a bunch of different tacos on Macheesmo, I’ve never made chicken tacos which is shocking considering that it’s probably one of the most used fillings for tacos.
-My problem with chicken is that it just doesn’t have that much flavor on its own unlike say, beef tongue, which makes some of the best tacos around.
+Even though I’ve made a bunch of different tacos on Macheesmo, I’ve never made chipotle tacos which is shocking considering which is shocking considering how much I love canned chipotle peppers.
+I chose to pair the chipotle with chicken because chicken can be a bit bland on its own unlike say, beef tongue, which makes some of the best tacos around.

 Shredded chicken cooked in a spicy chipotle tomato sauce and used for some traditional tacos!